cankutaskan/quiz_me_demo/README.md

 ### Running the Project

-To run the Quiz_me API server:
+To run the Quiz_me API server go to root directory and then:
 ```bash
 go build
 go run quiz_me